1

 What does a program controls analyst do?

-A program controls analyst is responsible for monitoring and managing project budgets, schedules, and performance to ensure that programs stay within scope and cost targets.
-They analyze data, prepare reports, and implement cost control measures using tools like Earned Value Management (EVM) to support project execution and decision-making.
+A program controls analyst monitors and manages project budgets, schedules, and performance to ensure programs stay within scope and cost targets.
+They analyze data, prepare reports, and implement cost control measures using tools like Earned Value Management Systems (EVMS).
+This role requires strong analytical skills and attention to detail to support project success.

 What are the primary responsibilities of a Program Cost Control Analyst on a typical project?